What is "Vertex"?

 How Do I Become a Sherpa?

 You don’t have to be a parent of a teen to be involved in Vertex – we have young adults, parents of young children, empty nesters, and grandparents that are Sherpas!
-But you do have to attend a Vertex Sherpa training in order to become “Sherpa Certified” and get involved.We'll offer more Sherpa trainings in 2016 so be on the lookout for those dates.
+But you do have to attend a Vertex Sherpa training in order to become “Sherpa Certified” and get involved.We'll offer more Sherpa trainings so be on the lookout for those dates.

 So Why "Vertex?"